 The easiest protection against flu that you can do for yourself and your loved ones is a simple flu vaccine.
 A flu shot can keep you from getting flu, make the flu less severe if you do get it, and keep you from spreading flu to your family and others.

 Righttime Medical Care is pleased to offer the flu shot to anyone aged 6 months and up.
-Our version is quadrivalent (offering protection against four strains of influenza) and are not preservative-free.
+Our version offers protection against four strains of influenza.
 Since there is no live flu virus in flu shots, they cannot cause the flu.